 A lot has been done to lower the emission rates of wood stoves.
 From “black kitchen” we come to the 15-30 gram per hour models.

 The new EPA-certified models of wood stoves produce less than 4.5 g of smoke per hour.
 That’s a very low emission rate.
-The best-rated wood stoves – the ones produced by Drolet – are all EPA-certified.
+The best-rated wood stoves – by the best wood stove brands on the market like Osborn, Drolet, and Ashley Heart – are all EPA-certified.

 What’s more, you’ll even find emission rates of wood stoves to be below 2.0 g/h.